TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 Display an icon
 ---------------

-If you define no item a default item will be displayed.
+If you define no icon a default icon will be displayed.

 You can use an existing `icon from the TYPO3 core
 <https://typo3.github.io/TYPO3.Icons/icons/content.html>`__  or register your